jtertil/HP-Elitepad-900-WR81/README.md

 Outline of the problem:

 I have an Elitepad 900 tablet from 2013.
-The equipment is still in great condition, but due to software reasons it is not suitable for work.
+The device is still in great condition, but due to software reasons it is not suitable for work.
 Even when it was brand new, 32 GB of built-in memory did not allow much.
 In addition to system partitions, HP placed the recovery partition, which occupied over 3 GB of available space.
 After several updates, the available disk space no longer allowed anything.